 The primary flashing is the overlapping and interlocking standing seam, which is incorporated in both the roof and wall cladding crest and the hold down clips.
-The EuroSpan standing and interlocking seams sit snugly against the roofing pan with a clearance of approximately 2 mm ,which provides adequate clearance for profile movement.
-The EuroSpan has a cover variation of 12 mm - 30 mm at the crest with the smaller cover used on vertical walls which is more than sufficient to cater for the shedding of moisture on a roof and has no problem catering for wind-driven rain on a vertical wall.
+The standing and interlocking seams sit snugly against the roofing pan with a clearance of approximately 2 mm, which provides adequate clearance for profile movement.
+The profile has a cover variation of 12 mm - 30 mm at the crest with the smaller cover used on vertical walls which is more than sufficient to cater for shedding of moisture on a roof and wind-driven rain on a vertical wall.